WFU-HPC/deac-docs/source/cluster-sla.rst

 * Upon the end of the initial purchase period, the HPC Team will review usage of DEAC Storage with the purchasing party and determine next steps.

-    * If a Storage purchase is not renewed, quotas will be reset to their default amount and excess data will require migration, deletion, or archival.
+    * If a Storage purchase is not renewed, quotas will be reset to their default amount and excess data will require migration, deletion, or :ref:`archival<sec.sla.sdm.data_retention_archival>`.

 * See :ref:`sec.sla.su.example.storage`.